gem/oq-engine/doc/engine/What's-new.md

 14. The `oq-lite` command-line tool has been enhanced and the order of arguments for the commands `oq-lite show` and `oq-lite export` have changed.
-The tool is still experimental and could disappear in the next release, being merged with the `oq-engine` command-line tool.
+The tool is still experimental and could disappear in the next release;
+it could be merged with the `oq-engine` command-line tool.

+19. Countless small improvements and additional validations have been added.
+This release has seen 159 pull requests reviewed and merged.

 Support for different platforms
 ----------------------------------------------------